 Homologation or “course approval” is an important aspect of developing venues in which U.S. Ski & Snowboard athletes can perform at their highest levels.
 All courses on which FIS and U.S. Ski & Snowboard alpine races are conducted must be homologated or ‘registered’.
-This process includes preparation of specific documents describing the course, a site visit and report by a recognized inspector, and payment of the applicable fees.
+This process includes the preparation of specific documents describing the course, a site visit and report by a recognized inspector, and payment of the applicable fees.

 The homologation process confirms that technical requirements have been met.
 It provides the organizer and technical delegates with a recommended plan for protective installations.
 It catalogs important information about courses in use.
-And it provides an opportunity for areas, clubs and organizers to discuss protective installations such as ‘B-nets/fencing’, course preparation and use of the facility with the inspector.
+And it provides an opportunity for areas, clubs, and organizers to discuss protective installations such as ‘B-nets/fencing’, course preparation, and use of the facility with the inspector.

 The application for requesting an inspection for homologation and information about the homologation process, inspection, report, documentation and fees, and lists of homologated alpine courses in U.S. Ski & Snowboard, is available in the Resources section.

 All FIS and U.S. Ski & Snowboard alpine races, all events at all levels, must be conducted on FIS or U.S. Ski & Snowboard approved trails, referred to as homologated or registered, following inspection and favorable report.

 The applicable rules appear in section 650 of both FIS International Competition Rules and U.S. Ski & Snowboard Alpine Competition Regulations.
 Clubs, areas, and organizers requesting homologations should familiarize themselves with the requirements per the rules for alpine courses, including the specifications for the events to be conducted – vertical drop and width in particular.